kasantosh/liri-node-app/README.md

 ## Liri Bot App

 LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.
+This app is created with javascript and can be run on Node.
 ---

 There are 4 different commands from the command-line